gbdev/pandocs/content/Video_Display.md

 ` bit  1,(hl)       ; Wait until Mode is 0 or 1`\
 ` jr   nz,@@wait    ;/`

-Even if the procedure gets executed at the <end> of Mode 0 or 1, it is still proof to assume that VRAM can be accessed for a few more cycles because in either case the following period is Mode 2 which allows access to VRAM either.
+Even if the procedure gets executed at the *end* of Mode 0 or 1, it is still proof to assume that VRAM can be accessed for a few more cycles because in either case the following period is Mode 2 which allows access to VRAM either.
 However, be careful about STAT LCD interrupts or other interrupts that could cause the LCD to be back in mode 3 by the time it returns.
 In CGB Mode an alternate method to write data to VRAM is to use the HDMA Function (FF51-FF55).

+If you\'re not using LCD interrupts, another way to synchronize to the start of mode 0 is to use `halt` with IME turned off (`di`).
+This allows use of the entire mode 0 on one line and mode 2 on the following line, which sum to 165 to 288 dots.
+For comparison, at single speed (4 dots per machine cycle), a [copy from stack](Popslide "wikilink") that takes 9 cycles per 2 bytes can push 8 bytes (half a tile) in 144 dots, which fits within the worst case timing for mode 0+2.

 ### OAM (memory at FE00h-FE9Fh) is accessible during Mode 0-1